Optomap Ultrawide Imaging

 The visual field test is a subjective measure of central and peripheral vision, or “side vision.”

-These tests are used by your doctor to diagnose ocular diseases, evaluate neurological disorders, and monitor the progress of ocular and neurological conditions such as glaucoma.
+These tests are used by your doctor to diagnose ocular diseases, evaluate neurological disorders, and monitor the progress of ocular and neurological conditions such as glaucoma and even brain tumours.